flipperdevices/flipperzero-firmware/applications/external/ble_spam/.catalog/README.md

 Original app by @WillyJL

-Extensive testing and research on behavior and parameters by @WillyJL and @ECTO-1A
+Extensive testing and research on behavior and parameters by @WillyJL, @ECTO-1A, and @Spooks4576

 Structures docs and Nearby Action IDs from https://github.com/furiousMAC/continuity/